n404r/ChodTantra/README.md

 5. Navigate to any website with a text box.
 6. Click on the text box to select it.
 7. Press CTRL+SHIFT+P to input the pre-defined keywords or code snippets into the text box.
+8. You can just edit the play.txt file and save it to change the code, no need to run ChodTantra.exe again.
+(You can manually exit the ChodTantra software by click on taskbar icon of ChodTantra and exit it)

 ## Disclaimer